 Keep an eye on the individual and allow him to rest; watch out for signs of distress in his breathing and heart rate.
 If the overdose causes the individual to become very pale and unresponsive, take him to the nearest emergency room or call 911 for assistance.

 Alternative methods include reducing the negative reaction with a strain that is high in CBD, such as a high CBD edible like CBD Chocolate Bars.
-It is known to reduce the feelings of anxiety and can temper the effects of overdosing on THC.
-There are also drinks and concoctions (4) you can make, that may reduce the anxiety you experience with a cannabis high.
+It may reduce the feelings of stress and could possibly temper the effects of overdosing on THC.
+There are also drinks and concoctions (4) you can make, that may reduce the feelings of anxiousness you can experience with a cannabis high.

 Marijuana Potency Levels: How Much Is Too Much?